 Dorothy – Gifts From The Holy Ghost (Album Review)

 Dorothy Martin, the lead voice behind the band Dorothy, is one of the more talented singers on the modern Rock-n-Roll scene.
-First making her present known around 8 years ago, she and her band made a big impression in 2016 with the album ROCKISDEAD.
-Further distinguishing themselves in 2018 with blusey follow up 28 Days in the Valley, the jury was still out on what they would become.
-In many cases it is not until a band’s second or third album that they really begin to take shape, and it is during this time, they can be made or broken.
-Which leads us to Dorothy’s third studio album, released on Friday, April 22, 2022 through Roc Nation.
+First, making her present known around 8 years ago, she and her band made a big impression in 2016 with the album ROCKISDEADFurther distinguishing themselves in 2018 with bluesy follow-up 28 Days in the Valley, the jury was still out on what they would become.
+In many cases, it is not until a band’s second or third album that they really begin to take shape, and it is during this time they can be made or broken.
+This leads us to Dorothy’s third studio album, released on Friday, April 22, 2022, through Roc Nation.

-A critical time in Dorothy’s career, Martin and her band call this latest chapter Gifts From The Holy Ghost, and for just reason.
-Like many of fortunate few, Martin had a turning point in her life; one which helped her view everything in a new light, thus uncovering new inspiration.
+At a critical time in Dorothy’s career, Martin and her band call this latest chapter Gifts From The Holy Ghost, and for just reason.
+Like many of the fortunate few, Martin had a turning point in her life, one which helped her view everything in a new light, thus uncovering new inspiration.
 Nearly succumbing to addictions and watching her own guitar tech nearly lose their life to an overdose, Martin knew something had to give.

-With a new lease on life she found new artistic inspiration, thus the spiritual undertone of Gifts From The Holy Ghost.
-Now some might ask…is this album preachy or religious?
-The answer is no, it is spiritual, a completely different entity.
+With a new lease on life, she found new artistic inspiration, thus the spiritual undertone of Gifts From The Holy Ghost.
+Now, some might ask, “Is this album preachy or religious?”
+The answer is no; it is spiritual, a completely different entity.
 Religion is organized and implies an attachment to a congregation.
-Spiritual is much more free, allowing someone to find hope, love, and appreciation for the beauty that surrounds them at every turn.
+Spirituality is much more free, allowing someone to find hope, love, and appreciation for the beauty that surrounds them at every turn.

-This is certainly the case with Dorothy which sound like a band who knocked on death’s door and lived to tell the tale.
-Possessed by positivity this album is Gospel Hard Rock…if there is really such a thing.
+This is certainly the case with Dorothy, which sounds like a band who knocked on death’s door and lived to tell the tale.
+Possessed by positivity, this album is Gospel Hard Rock…if there is really such a thing.
 It is Blues, Rock-n-Roll, and uplifting Soul all in one.
-As the listener you are witness to Martin confessing on herself in a very sincere and raw fashion.
+As the listener, you witness Martin confessing to herself in a very sincere and raw fashion.
 This is the case from the start with uplifting “Beautiful Life.”
-You are then taken in by the self-impowering “Big Guns,” before Martin really strikes close to the nerve with the intense “Rest In Peace” as she conveys that no darkness can keep you down through strength and confidence.
+You are then taken in by the self-empowering “Big Guns” before Martin really strikes close to the nerve with the intense “Rest In Peace” as she conveys that no darkness can keep you down through strength and confidence.

-When it all said and done Martin and her tight band of rockers have put together their most mature and well-written albums to date.
-We are living in a time where we pray to the gods of technology and our eulogy is the latest bickering on social media.
-In a way we are feeling soulless and empty, and for good reason.
-For such reasons a Rock-n-Roll album like Gifts From The Holy Ghost feels even more powerful and reminds us that life is so much more than we know.
-That is why Cryptic Rock are believers and give Dorothy’s defining moment 4.5 out of 5 stars.
+When all is said and done, Martin and her tight band of rockers have put together their most mature and well-written albums to date.
+We live in a time when we pray to the gods of technology, and our eulogy is the latest bickering on social media.
+In a way, we feel soulless and empty for good reasons.
+For such reasons, a Rock-n-Roll album like Gifts From The Holy Ghost feels even more powerful and reminds us that life is so much more than we know.
+That is why Cryptic Rock is a believer and gives Dorothy’s defining moment 4.5 out of 5 stars.

 Like the in-depth, diverse coverage of Cryptic Rock?
 Help us in support to keep the magazine going strong for years to come with a small donation.